Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 Summary of element access
 **************************
 We will now summarize the above description in a more formal tabular layout.
-For the shortnss of description, we  only present the non-const version of every method and typedef.
+For the shortness of description, we  only present the non-const version of every method and typedef.
 The rest can be looked up in the doxygen reference.

-typedefs of Data.
+Typedefs of Data.
 For every reference and range there exists also an immutable version adding a ``const_`` to the
-bginning:
+beginning:

 ========================   ======================================================================
 Type                       Description